cblevins/f18-intro-us/index.md

 ## Student Learning Outcomes

 What will you learn by the end of the semester?
-This can be broken into two categories, *Knowledge* and *Skills*.
+This can be broken into two categories, *Skills* and *Knowledge*.

-### Knowledge

-- **Major Themes**: Become familiar with some of the key issues and topics in U.S. history and their significance for understanding both the past and present.
-- **Citizenship**: Develop your own definition of what it means to be an “American” and how that idea has changed over time.

 ### Skills

 - **Evidence**: Put historical documents, materials, and other sources “on the witness stand” and interrogate them as potential evidence for understanding the past.
 - **Interpretation**: Assemble evidence into interpretations, stories, or narratives about the past, taking into account things like causation, continuity and context.
 - **Empathy**: Develop the ability to see the world from the perspective of other people in both the past and present.

+### Knowledge

+- **Major Themes**: Become familiar with some of the key issues and topics in U.S. history and their significance for understanding both the past and present.
+- **Citizenship**: Develop your own definition of what it means to be an “American” and how that idea has changed over time.